agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

   example: ``main = run {0ℓ} (putStrLn "Hello, World!")`` runs the ``IO`` command ``putStrLn "Hello, World!"`` and then quits the program.

-.. note:: Paste or type the code above in a new file with name ``hello-world-prog.agda``.
-Load the file (in Emacs ``C-c C-l``).
-This also saves the file.
-If the agda source code was loaded correctly, you should see that the code is highlighted and see a message ***All done*** .
+.. tip:: Any top-level module exporting a function ``main : IO a`` can be :ref:`compiled
+  <compiling-agda-programs>` to a standalone executable.

 Compilation with GHC Backend
 ----------------------------

-Once loaded, you can compile the program directly from Emacs or Atom by pressing ``C-c C-x C-c`` and entering ``GHC``.
-Alternatively, you can open a terminal session, navigate to your top-level folder and run:
+Once we have loaded the program in Emacs or Atom, we can compile it directly by pressing ``C-c C-x C-c`` and entering ``GHC``.
+Alternatively, we can open a terminal session, navigate to the top-level folder and run:

 .. code-block::